top of page

 However after a nudge in the right direction (or the wrong direction depending on how you look at it!) from best friend Michelle Fowler, Sharon agreed to go ahead with the wedding that Grant had planned in secret and by the end of the episode the two were man and wife.
 The groom sported a waistcoat that future Queen Vic landlord Mick Carter would have been proud of, and Grant rather cringingly serenaded Sharon with You’ll Never Walk Alone where all the guests joined in.
 A rather ironic song choice considering Sharon would soon discover that marriage to Grant would be a rather lonely experience - so lonely that she would have to find comfort in the arms of her brother-in-law Phil! .

 But we couldn't have too much festive cheer in this episode - oh no!
 Sharon and Grant's wedding storyline contrasted greatly with an anxious Mark Fowler having to break the news to his devastated parents that he had been diagnosed as HIV positive.
 Pauline's support of her son despite her agony was highlighted against Arthur's disgust.
-These scenes demonstrated that even in the nineties there was still a lack of knowledge and understanding surrounding HIV and AIDS.
+These scenes demonstrated that there was still a lack of knowledge and understanding surrounding HIV and AIDS during the nineties as there had been a decade earlier.

 3. THE RETURN OF FRANK BUTCHER (1995)

 "Ooh, look who it is!" exclaimed an excited Pat Butcher to the children gathered around her front room as everyone eagerly awaited the arrival of Santa.
 But it wasn't Santa who walked in through the door with his Santa's sack and his cheers of 'Ho, ho ho.'
-Instead it was Pat's estranged husband, a grinning Frank, who walked in with a 'Hello babe' while clutching presents for his family.
+Instead it was Pat's estranged husband, a grinning Frank, who walked in with a 'Hello babe.'
+It may have been disappointing for the kids - but at least Frank arrived bearing gifts!
 Frank had broken Pat's heart nearly two years earlier when he walked out on her and his children as he'd been suffering from severe depression.
 A desperately worried Pat did everything she could to find him but after accepting that she needed to let go for the sake of the kids and herself, she moved on with her life, even finding love with new partner, Roy Evans.

 While the residents of Walford were stunned by Frank's return, his children, Ricky and Janine were overjoyed.
 Pat on the other hand was horrified, especially as Roy had now moved into the home she once shared with Frank.
 Awkward indeed!